frozflame/volkanic/README.md

 -------------------------------------------------------------------------
 ### Sub-command protocal

-Say you have a package named `newpkg`
+Say you have a package named `mypkg`

-    newpkg
+    mypkg/
     ├── MANIFEST.in
-    ├── docs
+    ├── docs/
-    ├── newpkg
+    ├── mypkg/
     │    ├── __init__.py
     │    ├── algors.py
     │    ├── formatters.py